 Caroline's Story, in Her Own Words:

-I'm passionate about the services I offer because these specialties have made a profound difference in my journey to living pain-free and anxiety-free.
+I'm passionate about the services I offer because these specialties have made a profound difference in my journey to an active, pain-free, and low-stress lifestyle.

-Luckily, a friend introduced me to yoga; after an hour of breathing deeply, stretching, and moving mindfully, I felt terrific.
-Inspired by my new experience, I tried massage therapy.
-A regular yoga practice with mindful meditation and massage therapy helped immensely; my pains and panic subsided.
+Fortunately, a friend introduced me to yoga; I felt terrific after an hour of breathing deeply, stretching, and moving mindfully.
+Motivated by my new experience, I tried massage therapy.
+A regular commitment to these holistic practices helped immensely; my pains and panic subsided.
 In 2000 and inspired by the mega shift in my well-being, I began yoga teacher training, which expanded over three years.
+During these years, my dedication to holistic wellness grew immensely; I was excited to deepen my studies and become a wellness professional.
+So, upon graduating from Yoga Teacher Training with The British Wheel of Yoga, I rented out my house, handed in my resignation, and set off to India, where I would expand my yogic studies for a year before teaching full-time.
 In appreciation for how different wellness modalities complement each other, I gained a diploma in Massage Therapy from The Boulder College of Massage Therapy in 2010.
 After mentoring under Harvey Deutch, a renowned Physical Therapist, I decided to become a certified Mat Pilates Teacher in 2015; because I saw how he successfully treats his clients, including me, with a combination of Pilates, Yoga, and Massage Therapy techniques.
-My wellness journey has at times been confusing and frustrating because health often arises by combining holistic practices.
-For years, I've helped clients go through similar challenges; for this reason, I gained a coaching certification with the International Association of Wellness Professionals to help people navigate their way to a pain-free and anxiety-free lifestyle.
+I'm delighted to say that pain, migraines, or anxiety are rare in my life, and I put this down to the lifestyle I've created for myself.
+I love helping people find their way to living well.
+In 2021, I added more skills to my repertoire.
+I gained a coaching certificate with the International Association of Wellness Professionals to help people find their way to living a personalized healthy lifestyle.

 Why Become Centered?